A Lightning-Fast Aerial Attack And Hard-Nosed Defense Has Rocklin Football In Contention For Serious Sac-Joaquin Section Success •

 He brings a dangerous combination of speed and playmaking ability to each snap.

 “He has been the guy who gets us started, scoring that first touchdown,” Coach Kenny said.
 “He also plays physically as a corner on defense, and never really leaves the field.

 Bell (6-0, 160), is the reigning SFL high jump and long jump champion.
 He has caught seven passes for 220 yards and three scores over the first three weeks of action.

-“Kyran is our ‘Z’ receiver, and he has benefited from those over-the-top throws,” Coach Kenny said.
+“Kyran is our ‘Z’ receiver, and he has benefited from those over-the-top throws,” Coach Kenney said.

 Despite the overload of talent in Rocklin’s aerial assault, the Thunder have been steadfast in achieving offensive equilibrium.
 Thanks to players like Anthony Johnston (5-10, 190), Rocklin ball carriers have plowed for 453 yards and eight touchdowns.

-“We always strive for balance,” Coach Kenny said.
+“We always strive for balance,” Coach Kenney said.
 “We want to be unpredictable.”

 Rocklin’s stout offensive line has made both approaches successful.

 The group is led by Brad Baur (6-6, 280) and Bobby Piland (6-2, 295).
 Much was also expected of tight end Peyton Smith, who injured his shoulder in the second fall practice, and could return this postseason, at the earliest.
 Smith is a preferred walk-on for Vanderbilt, according to Coach Kenny.